[2/25/21: Editor’s Note: This roundup has been updated since its original publication.]

 Grab a group and pull apart the mouthwatering Sicilian pies at this cozy Little Italy focacceria.
 No stop to Joe Benny’s is complete without a cocktail from the rotating chalkboard menu above the bar, as well as an order of the baked beef and pork meatballs smothered in house red sauce and shaved parmesan.
 But you’ll also need to savor all of the house-baked focaccia pizzas, which arrive covered in everything from mozzarella and arugula to burrata and meatballs.
 If you happen to save room for dessert, do yourself a favor and order the famous “Bianco e Nero” that coats vanilla cream puffs in chocolate-hazelnut cream.

 Ledo has been a Maryland favorite since the first one opened in Adelphi in 1955.
-The menu includes salads, sandwiches, and pasta dishes, but the rectangular pizzas ($5.49-13.24 plus extra for toppings) are what set the pizzeria apart.
+The menu includes salads, sandwiches, and pasta dishes, but the rectangular pizzas are what set the pizzeria apart.
 The crusts are thin and flaky, almost like pastry, and the sauce is more sweet than savory.
-Atop this delicate palette sits a thick layer of mozzarella, toasty brown in color and dappled in oil.
+Atop this delicate palette sits a thick layer of smoked provolone cheese.
 Instead of being cut into wedges, the slabs are divided into small squares.
 Several locations, including 8480 Baltimore National Pk., Ellicott City.
 410-750-7087

 House sourdough is the star at this Bolton Hill beauty from Dooby’s owner Phil Han, who dedicated the restaurant concept to his older sister, Christina.
 (Noona translates to “older sister” in Korean.)
 The neighborhood spot offers Italian-inspired plates by chef Cai Lindeman, but the pizzas are the true draw.
 Among the stellar options is the toothsome “Bambino” topped with fennel sausage, ricotta, fermented peppers, and hot honey.
 There’s also the potato and leek-topped “Magic Molly” and a DIY margherita that can be customized with mushrooms, pancetta, anchovies, and pepperoni.